 Let me take you back.
 Way back in time.
 To a magical time.
 We will call this time “the 90’s”.
 The 90’s were a great decade for movies.
-Perhaps, during this period, the action movie (and maybe even the art of movie making itself) was at its peak, and making a hit movie was a lot simpler.
+Perhaps, during this period, the action movie (and maybe even the art of moviemaking itself) was at its peak, and making a hit movie was a lot simpler.

 The reason why it was such a target was because, by any measure, it was a monstrous hit.
 The movie made $165,000,000 domestic + $225,000,000 in the overseas market off a measly budget of $48,000,000.
-Those are numbers that any studio exec would sacrifice their first born for, let alone want to achieve on a Robin Hood film.
-While the 2010 release of Robin Hood directed by Ridley Scott and starring Russell Crowe grossed $320,000,000, that was on a $200,000,000 budget.
+Those are numbers that any studio exec would sacrifice their first born for in this day and age.
+Meanwhile, the 2010 release of Robin Hood directed by Ridley Scott and starring Russell Crowe grossed $320,000,000, that was on a $200,000,000 budget.
 The 1991 film clearly did a lot better.